-- Effective use of the community brokerage model to deliver services in partnership with community organisations. - Engagement with certain populations strengthened through Whau Pasifika Komiti and Whau Ethnic Collective. - New facilities being developed and/or included in Auckland Council's Long-term Plan. - Ongoing renewals of existing open space facilities. - Increased decision-making power to meet community needs.
+- Effective use of the community brokerage model to deliver services in partnership with community organisations. - Engagement with certain populations strengthened through Whau Pasifika Komiti and Ethnic Collective - New facilities being developed and/or included in the long-term plan. - Ongoing renewals of existing open space facilities. - Increased decision-making power to meet community needs.

-What we want to achieve (Objectives) What we will deliver in the next 3 years (Key initiatives) What success looks like (Measure of success) Accessible community facilities and services that provide opportunities for connection and recreation for our diverse populations Work to ensure community facilities, playgrounds, and other spaces are fit for purpose with universal design standards in mind and ensure there are accessible and inclusive options and opportunities for active recreation and play for all Facilities are well used across all demographics Support initiatives to increase healthy, active lifestyles among our ethnically diverse communities and provide appropriate options for active recreation particularly for women and girls Increased participation from target groups Support arts and cultural programmes at a range of facilities throughout the Whau Programmes offered are well-attended Ensure events and services are developed with accessibility considerations to support participation from residents with either physical or intellectual disabilities Increased participation from people with disabilities
+What we want to achieve (Objectives) What we will deliver in the next 3 years (Key initiatives) What success looks like (Measure of success) Accessible community facilities and services that provide opportunities for connection and recreation for our diverse populations Work to ensure community facilities, playgrounds, and other spaces are fit for purpose and ensure there are accessible and inclusive options for active recreation for all Facilities are well used across all demographics Support initiatives to increase healthy, active lifestyles among our ethnically diverse communities and provide appropriate options for active recreation particularly for women and girls Increased participation from target groups Support cultural programmes including Māori focused programming at a range of facilities throughout the Whau Programmes offered are well-attended Ensure events and services are developed with accessibility considerations to support participation from residents with either physical or intellectual disabilities Increased participation from people with disabilities

-Continue to prioritise and implement actions identified in the previous term to improve accessibility within key parks in the Whau, and do accessibility audits within additional parks Key priority actions are progressed with available funding Development and completion of the Olympic Park masterplan Olympic Park Masterplan is completed Investigate funding requirements and prioritise actions identified within the Avondale Local Parks Needs Assessment to improve the provision and quality of open space for our growing community within Avondale Key projects are progressed Progress design for the proposed Crown Lynn Park within the Crown Lynn Precinct with the aim of delivering a high-quality park within this growing area of New Lynn in the future Design options are investigated Build on successes and continue to fund and provide support to community groups through capacity building and brokerage models Additional programmes and services are offered within the community Work with Sport Waitākere, Healthy Families, and other community organisations to increase participation in active recreation Increased participation Celebrate diversity through local events and initiatives run by partners, e.g. Matariki and other events at hubs and houses, activities organised by Whau Ethnic Collective, Whau Pasifika Komiti Partner-run events and initiatives are annual/ongoing identified in the previous term to improve accessibility within key parks in the Whau, and do accessibility audits within additional parks Development and completion of the Olympic Park masterplan Investigate funding requirements and prioritise actions identified within the Avondale Local Parks Needs Assessment to improve the provision and quality of open space for our growing community within Avondale Progress design for the proposed Crown Lynn Park within the Crown Lynn Precinct with the aim of delivering a high-quality park within this growing area of New Lynn in the future Build on successes and continue to fund and provide support to community groups through capacity building and brokerage models Work with Sport Waitākere, Healthy Families, and other community organisations to increase participation in active recreation Celebrate diversity through local events and initiatives run by partners, e.g. Matariki and other events at hubs and houses, activities organised by
+Continue to prioritise and implement actions identified in the previous term to improve accessibility within key parks in the Whau, and do accessibility audits within additional parks Key priority actions are progressed with available funding Plans and development that consider current and future community needs as well as climate change and accommodate for future growth Development and completion of the Olympic Park masterplan Olympic Park Masterplan is completed Investigate funding requirements and prioritise actions identified within the Avondale Local Parks Needs Assessment to improve the provision and quality of open space for our growing community within Avondale Key projects are progressed Progress design for the proposed Crown Lynn Park within the Crown Lynn Precinct with the aim of delivering a high-quality park within this growing area of New Lynn in the future Design options are investigated Strong and effective partnerships with community groups, including Māori and migrant led, who are empowered and supported to deliver quality services Build on successes and continue to fund and provide support to community groups through capacity building and brokerage models Additional programmes and services are offered within the community Work with Sport Waitākere, Healthy Families, and other community organisations to increase participation in active recreation Increased participation Celebrate diversity through local events and initiatives run by partners, e.g. Matariki and other events at hubs and houses, activities organised by Whau Ethnic Collective, Whau Pasifika Komiti Partner-run events and initiatives are annual/ongoing